One central mystery has haunted the Jews and the rest of the world for 2,000 years.

 “There could be no greater discovery that would affect mankind than the discovery of these things, which would provide a feeling of a direct continuum, and kind of catapult this, which for many people, this whole topic might be on the level of mythology, or wives-tales, or this type of thing.
 But obviously, it would come alive for many people in an entirely new way, if these things would be found.”

 Over the centuries, the menorah has shifted from reality to symbol…embodying the eternity of Israel.
 Selected as the emblem of the modern Jewish state, it touches upon 3,000 years of Jewish tradition.
 For most people, that’s enough.
 Yet there will always be those for whom it represents a dream, a myth, an intangible longing.
 The menorah symbolizes something different to all of us.
 For some, it’s a reaffirmation of faith, the need to catch something beyond the banalities of our everyday lives.

 This is an equivalent to the messiah — I mean, to find maybe the most important treasure in the history of mankind, in the history of religion, is something very, very messianic.”

 And there will always be those other hunters who seek the treasures.
 Those for whom the menorah represents adventure, mystery, and an enigma that has to be pursued for itself.

-Hidden in its secret tomb there still watches and waits the everlasting menora.
+Hidden in its secret tomb there still watches and waits for the everlasting menora.
 Often a hasty foot passes over the ground beneath which it lies.
 Often a weary traveler sleeps close to where the candelabrum slumbers.
 No one can tell whether it will remain forever hidden or someone will dig it up when its people come into their own.
-But only then will the seven branched candelabra diffuse its gentle light in the Temple of Peace.”
+But only then will the seven-branched candelabra diffuse its gentle light in the Temple of Peace.”

 by Alan Rosenthal